irufus/gdax-java/README.md

 From the GDAX API documentation:
-  Send a subscribe message for the product(s) of interest and the full channel.
+  Send a subscribe com.coinbase.exchange.api.websocketfeed.message for the product(s) of interest and the full channel.
   Queue any messages received over the websocket stream.
   Make a REST request for the order book snapshot from the REST feed.
   Playback queued messages, discarding sequence numbers before or equal to the snapshot sequence number.